 What You Should Not Do in a Custody Battle

-Knowing what you should not do in a custody battle is as important as knowing what you should do.
-That is, if you would like custody of your children, it’s important not to display certain behaviors or demonstrate actions that could limit your custody rights or time granted with your children.
+Knowing what you should not do in a custody battle is as important as knowing what to do.
+If you want custody of your children, it’s important not to display certain behaviors or demonstrate actions that could limit your custody rights or time granted with your children.

 When parents divorce, judges and courts decide who has custody of children and how physical placement will be arranged.
 Legal custody determines who makes major decisions for a child, while physical placement indicates how children’s time with parents will be split.

-Bad-mouthing your ex-spouse or engaging in verbal or physical altercations with him or her in front of a judge simply looks bad.
+Bad-mouthing your ex-spouse or engaging in verbal or physical altercations with them in front of a judge looks bad.
 If your children are present, it looks even worse.
 Judges understand that tempers run high during custody cases, but lack of self-control will not reflect favorably.

 Assume that anything that you do or say could be used against you.
 Even when speaking with friends and families, it’s best to keep critical thoughts about your ex-spouse to yourself.
-While it helps to have people to speak with when going through a divorce and tough times, your comments or criticism about an ex-spouse could make its way to the courtroom.
+While it helps to have people to speak with during a divorce and tough times, your comments or criticism about an ex-spouse could go to the courtroom.

 Friends, family members, attorneys, and other parties might have to share information or testimony in court.
 Any previous comments about an ex-spouse could come to light and reflect poorly on your case.

 Paying agreed-upon child support payments or spousal support payments is best.
-Failing to do so indicates a parent who does not have his or her child’s best interests in mind, in the eyes of a court.
-If support payments are court ordered, failing to pay could result in fines, wage deductions, or further legal actions.
+Failing to do so indicates a parent who does not have their child’s best interests in mind in the eyes of a court.
+If support payments are court-ordered, failing to pay could result in fines, wage deductions, or further legal actions.

 Agreed-upon nonmonetary duties must also be upheld.
 During visitations, be ready to host your children and to have them back at the agreed-upon drop-off time and location.
 Courts will not look favorably upon hearing that you failed in these responsibilities.